freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-the-css-box-model-by-building-a-rothko-painting/step-034.md

 In this case, the bottom margin of the `.one` element pushes `.two` down 20 pixels.

-In `.two`, add `margin: 0 auto 20px;` to set its top margin to 0, center it horizontally, and set its bottom margin to 20 pixels.
+In the `.two` selector, use `margin` shorthand property to set top margin to `0`, horizontal margin to `auto`, and bottom margin to `20px`.
+This will remove its top margin, horizontally center it, and set its bottom margin to 20 pixels.

 # --hints--